shilewang/shilewang.github.io/_talks/2025-11-06-Knots-and-Links.md

 location: "Beijing, China"
 ---

-This is a description of your talk.
+This is the "3+X" seminar on Knots and Links